peterhinch/micropython-iot/README.md

 #### The qos demo

-This tests guaranteed message delivery.
-On the server navigate to the parent directory of `micropython_iot`and run:
+This test program verifies that each message (in each direction) is received exactly once.
+On the server navigate to the parent directory of `micropython_iot` and run:
 ```
 python3 -m micropython_iot.qos.s_qos_cp
 ```